 New Camaldoli Hermitage is a community of Roman Catholic monks whose life is dedicated to contemplation and prayer.
-We are a worshiping community, celebrating with our friends and guests the Liturgy of the Hours and the Holy Eucharist.
-Our monastic fellowship extends beyond the walls of this hermitage and embraces a large and inclusive community of oblates, persons of different walks of life who live the grace of their baptism in spiritual communion with the monks.
+They are a worshiping community, celebrating with their friends and guests the Liturgy of the Hours and the Holy Eucharist.
+Their monastic fellowship extends beyond the walls of this hermitage and embraces a large and inclusive community of oblates, persons of different walks of life who live the grace of their baptism in spiritual communion with the monks.
 This page offers a brief history of the monastic men and women whose life and teachings have inspired the Camaldolese Benedictines to this day.

 THE THREEFOLD GOOD OF MONASTIC LIFE